taskcluster/taskcluster-github/README.md

 TaskCluster GitHub Service
 ==========================

 This service monitors all of the repositories associated with an organization for changes and schedules TaskCluster tasks for any repository which contains a `.taskcluster.yml` configuration file.
-The goal of this project is to provide project owners a method for scheduling jobs in TaskCluster which is a quick and easy as possible.
+The goal of this project is to provide project owners a method for scheduling jobs in TaskCluster which is quick and straight forward.

 ##Components